gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 ## Creating a site
 For this tutorial purpose we will name our website as "test_blog".

-open command promt and type - 'jekyll new test_blog' and it will create our new site for us.
+Open your command promt and type - 'jekyll new test_blog' and it will create our new site for us.

 ![create](https://i.imgur.com/8Yaniqp.png)